panther-labs/panther-docs/docs/gitbook/writing-detections/policies.md

 Then, configure the built in policies by searching for the `Configuration Required` tag.
 These policies are designed to be modified by you, the security professional, based on your organization's business logic.

-## Writing Policies in the Panther UI
+## Writing Policies in the Panther Console

 Navigate to Cloud Security > Policies, and click `Create New` in the top right corner.
 You have the option of creating a single new policy, or uploading a zip file containing policies created with the `panther_analysis_tool`.
 Clicking single will take you to the policy editor page.